 Sagging Ceiling or Roofline

-The most obvious way to identify roof sheathing damage is through sagging in your ceiling or roofline.
+The most obvious way to identify roof sheathing damage is to see sagging in your ceiling or roofline.
 If you’re inside and see areas of the ceiling that seem a little closer to you than others, your sheathing might be to blame.

 Roof Sheathing and Asphalt Roofing in Holland, MI

 Your roof sheathing is an important component of your roofing system.
-Sheathing holds up your shingles, keeps the elements out, and helps distribute weight evenly across your roof.
+It holds up your shingles, keeps you safe from the elements, and helps distribute weight evenly across your roof.

 If you suspect your Holland or West Michigan home has damaged or old sheathing, get in touch with the experts at Werner Roofing.
-We’ve been building Holland roofs for years and would be happy to come out and inspect your roof sheathing to let you know what’s going on.
-Schedule your free roofing estimate online today, or give us a call at 616-844-5382 and we’ll get you a no-obligation estimate based on a professional inspection.
+We’ve been building Holland roofs for years and would be happy to come and inspect your roof sheathing to let you know what’s happening.
+Schedule your free roofing estimate online today, or call us at 616-844-5382, and we’ll get you a no-obligation estimate based on a professional inspection.